 I switched up the ingredients of the classic seven layer Chinese chicken salad to fit my tastes and what I had on hand.
 Although this Chinese chicken salad no longer has seven layers, it’s still super tasty, requires no cooking (if using a rotisserie chicken), and gives me all the “cold and crunchy” that my little heart desires.

 Lets also talk Napa cabbage for a minute before we start.
 I love this stuff.
 The leaves are thinner and more delicate than regular green cabbage, but still more sturdy than traditional salad greens.
 The flavor is light and fresh, with a more muted cabbage-y flavor.
-I have shied away from it in the past thinking that it would be expensive because the heads are usually pretty large.
-Large vegetables that are priced by the pound usually equals big bucks.
-BUT, to my delight, the cabbage’s thin leaves are packed less tightly than regular cabbage which meant it was not nearly as heavy as expected (read: affordable!).
-I’ll be using Napa cabbage more often.
-I highly suggest using Napa for this Crunchy Chinese Chicken Salad because the texture is just perfect.
+While you can use regular green cabbage for this Crunchy Chinese Chicken Salad, I highly suggest using Napa cabbage because the texture is just perfect.

 If you happen to have a random can of mandarine oranges in your pantry, they would be awesome in this salad.
-What, am I the only one who has cans of random stuff hiding in the back of the pantry?
+Peanuts are also awesome with this salad, if you don’t have almonds on hand.

 - 3 Tbsp rice vinegar ($0.33)

 - 1/8 tsp garlic powder ($0.02)

 - 1 head Napa cabbage (about 2 lbs.) ($2.86)